mForms : Multimodal Form-Filling with Question Answering: Experiments

-Amazon Mechanical Turk (AMT) was used to collect a new visual slot dataset to support visual slot filling research\footnote{The data will be published on GitHub with this paper}.
+Amazon Mechanical Turk (AMT) was used to collect Multimodal Forms (\mbox{mForms}) - a dataset to support multimodal form-filling research\footnote{https://huggingface.co/avalab}.
 The AMT crowd workers were asked to formulate requests to mobile App screens from three Apps in the RICO dataset: Vehicle Logger from Michaelsoft, United Airlines flight search, and Trip Advisor.
-The UIs of each App with GUI elements semantically annotated by the computer vision system described earlier are available online\footnote{http://interactionmining.org/rico.}
+The UIs of each App with GUI elements semantically annotated by the computer vision system described earlier are available online.\footnote{http://interactionmining.org/rico} More details on the \mbox{mForms} dataset are in given in the Appendix.

-The Vehicle Logger App shown in Figure \ref{tripLoggerApp} is a popular tool to create, share and report vehicle log books for mileage, fuel expenses, and tax purposes.
-As previously described, the visual GUI elements of the Vehicle Logger App include Text fields (e.g., Odometer Value), Radio Buttons (e.g., Business, Personal, Other), and Text Buttons (e.g., Track distance with GPS).
-Referring to Table \ref{sample_utts_datasets} and Table \ref{slot schema}, 850 utterances were collected with annotations according to 10 slot types.

-The United Airlines flight search App shown in Figure \ref{unitedApp} is used to find flights according to travel plans and preferences.
-The GUI elements include simple text fields, tab buttons and search buttons as well as more visually-oriented icons such as the user's current location (icons on the right-most column) and an icon to swap departure and arrival airports.
-850 utterances were collected with annotations according to 6 slot types.

-Finally, Figure \ref{tripAdvisorApp} shows the Trip Advisor App.
-This App serves many purposes including booking a table at restaurants as well as comparing prices when booking flights and hotels.
-The portion of the App used for this study focused on hotel room booking.
-Much of the App screen shown in the Figure contains visually-oriented icons such as the symbol for people (in this case, showing 2 people) and a bed (1 bed in the room).
-The Trip Advisor dataset has 803 utterances with annotations according to 6 slots as detailed in